Saint Francis of Assisi: rendering a religious community sustainable and circular

-Fra’ Sole is a sustainability project involving the monument complex of Saint Francis of Assisi and its nearby forestry, olive groves and vegetable gardens.
+Fra’ Sole is a sustainability project involving the monument complex of Saint Francis of Assisi and its nearby forests, olive groves and vegetable gardens.
 The project has gained the support and endorsement of relevant firms in the Italian circular economy and ethical finance sectors in order to:

-- Significantly reduce the environmental impact of the religious community and of the pilgrims visiting the site, with total decarbonization of the complex as end goals.
+- Significantly reduce the environmental impact of the religious community and of the pilgrims visiting the site, ultimately aiming at total decarbonisation of the complex.

 - Make the project replicable by drafting policies that might be applied to similar closed systems (schools, hospitals, jails, residential structures).

-- Raise ecological awareness among visitors and pilgrims, while spreading good practices of sustainability.
+- Raise ecological awareness among visitors and pilgrims, while spreading good practices in terms of sustainability.

 Stages of the project:

-- Shared strategical planning among the promoting organizations.
+- Shared strategical planning among the promoting organisations.

 - Technical analysis and reporting on:

 - Planning and implementing the best available solutions for the areas of intervention.

 - Drafting a project report and regulations to replicate good practices in similar closed systems.

 - Disseminating good sustainable practices among pilgrims and visitors.

-- Elimination of single-use products at the events of the religious community, replaced with biodegradable and compostable products.
+- Eliminating single-use plastic products at the religious community's events, replaced with biodegradable and compostable alternatives.